General Terms and Conditions

 5.2 If required by the nature of the engagement, Kouwenaar Advocatuur may demand an advance from the client before proceeding or continuing with performing the engagement.
 Such advance will be settled by way of future statement(s) of expenses.
 If a client is assisted on the basis of an assignment of counsel, the (probable) personal contribution payable, increased by VAT, will be charged as an advance.

 5.3 Statements of expenses are to be paid to Kouwenaar Advocatuur within 14 days after these have been received, with the exception of statements of advances, which need to be paid immediately.

-5.4 If a statement of expenses is not paid within the payment term, the client will be in default automatically without a notification or notice of default being required.
+5.4 If a statement of expenses is not paid within the payment term, the client, being a business or public authority, will be in default automatically without a notification or notice of default being required.
+If the client is a private individual, and therefore not acting in the exercise of a profession or business, the client will be in default after having been given notice to fulfill his payment obligations within 14 days after receipt of this reminder.
 In such cases, if the client is a private individual the client has to pay the statutory interest on the amount of the expenses in the statement.
 In the case of a company, however, the prevailing commercial interest should be paid.